Crashr-io/contracts/doc/template.typ

   == Royalties

-  Royalty is an important feature in the NFT space that allows creators to earn a percentage of the sale price whenever their NFT is traded.
-In the #jpg_store v3 contract, royalty calculations are straightforward as the protocol only supports NFT-ADA trades.
-The royalty fee is calculated as a percentage of the total amount of the listing.
+  Royalty is an important part of the NFT ecosystem, enabling creators to receive a portion of the sale price each time their NFT is traded.
+The #jpg_store v3 contract handles royalty calculations directly, applying them as a percentage of the total listing amount in NFT-ADA trades.

-  The Crashr protocol also supports royalties and allows the user to specify a royalty fee for the original creator of the NFT.
-This fee is calculated offchain and is expected to be in ADA, based on the estimated price of the assets at the time of listing.
-The royalty fee is not enforced by the contract but can be added to the payouts list.
-The minimum requirement for a royalty fee is 1 ADA.
+  The Crashr protocol also supports royalties, allowing users to allocate a royalty fee for the NFT's original creator.
+This fee, usually in ADA, is determined offchain based on the asset's estimated value at the time of listing.
+Although the Crashr contract doesn't mandate the inclusion of this fee, it provides the option to add it to the list of payouts, with a set minimum of 1 ADA for the royalty fee.

-  #note([ Due to the unique nature of multi-asset trades, the royalty fee calculation depends heavily on the assets involved in the trade.
-If there are multiple assets from different projects, each project's royalty address may be included in the payouts list, provided the ADA value meets the minimum requirement of 1 ADA.])
+  #note("With multi-asset trades, the calculation of royalty fees is significantly influenced by the specific assets involved.
+When trades include assets from various projects, it's possible to list each project's royalty address in the payouts, as long as the assigned ADA value adheres to the minimum threshold of 1 ADA.")

-  #pagebreak()
   == Treasury

-  The treasury wallet will hold the marketplace fees collected from successful trades.
-This wallet is managed by the Crashr team and is used to fund the development and maintenance of the marketplace.
-Aside from the development and maintenance, a percentage of the treasury funds may be allocated to community initiatives, partnerships, and other strategic activities that benefit the Crashr ecosystem.
+  The treasury wallet is responsible for collecting the marketplace fees.
+It is a multi-sig wallet being managed by the Crashr team and can expand to include other stakeholders in the future.
+This wallet holds the fees collected from successful trades on the marketplace, rewards from ADA staking, and other sources of revenue.
+The treasury wallet is a critical component of the Crashr ecosystem, ensuring the sustainability and growth of the platform.

   _TODO:_ Fee breakdown, treasury address?,

   == Security

-  We understand that security is paramount in a decentralized marketplace.
-The Crashr protocol maintains the security features of the #jpg_store v3 contract, ensuring that all assets are secure and that transactions are executed with precision and accuracy.
+  Security is a critical aspect of any decentralized marketplace, and the Crashr protocol upholds the rigorous security standards set by the #jpg_store v3 contract.
+This commitment ensures the safeguarding of assets and the precise execution of transactions.

-  Since the contract have been modified to support multi-asset trades, we have taken additional measures to have the changes audited by security experts to ensure that the protocol remains robust and secure.
-As of the time of writing, this contract is still under audit.
+  With the adaptation of the contract to facilitate multi-asset trades, additional security measures have been implemented.
+These modifications are currently undergoing thorough audits by security experts to verify that the protocol's integrity and security remain uncompromised.
+At this point, the auditing process is still ongoing.

   \ \ \
 ]